2017–18 Women's FA Cup: Fourth round proper

 Sixteen matches were scheduled for the fourth round proper.
-The 32 teams taking part consists of 12 match winners from the previous round, plus the 20 teams from the FA WSL exempted to this stage.
+The 32 teams taking part consists of 12 match winners from the previous round, plus the 10 FA WSL 1 and 10 FA WSL 2 teams exempted to this stage.
 Fifteen matches were played on Sunday 4 February 2018, with Plymouth Argyle v Leicester City Women postponed to the following week due to an unplayable pitch.